 Information collected and held by the Foundation is available only to those staff who require access in order to do their jobs.
-This means that only our finance and donor care team have access to information about any payments you make to us or receive from us.
+This means that only our finance, events and donor care team have access to information about any payments you make to us or receive from us.

 Your personal contact information is kept in our password-protected donor database, accessible only by our donor care staff.